-X 3.
-City Year volunteers in the United States, England, and South Africa.
-X 4.
-For example, help elementary and middle school children with their homework.

-5. They role models for young children.

-7. Is an excellent way for university students to learn from life experiences.
+- work City Year volunteers in the United States, England, and South Africa. × 4. they For example, help elementary and middle school children with their homework. × 5. are They role models for young children.
+X 7.
+City Year is Is an excellent way for university students to learn from life experiences.
 8. At the end of their City Year, receive money to pay for their university tuition.